Sam-Commander/StudentMarking/README.md

 # StudentMarking
 Uni Assignment.
-A simple single-class Java program to collate and process student marks
+A simple single-class Java program to collate and process student marks.